-Health Celiac Disease Insights: Clues to Solving Autoimmunity Study of a potentially fatal food-triggered disease has uncovered a process that may contribute to many autoimmune disorders By Alessio Fasano JupiterImages (photograph); Jen Christiansen (photoillustration) My vote for the most important scientific revolution of all time would trace back 10,000 years ago to the Middle East, when people first noticed that new plants arise from seeds falling to the ground from other plants—a realization that led to the birth of agriculture.
+Health Celiac Disease Insights: Clues to Solving Autoimmunity Study of a potentially fatal food-triggered disease has uncovered a process that may contribute to many autoimmune disorders By Alessio Fasano THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In JupiterImages (photograph); Jen Christiansen (photoillustration) My vote for the most important scientific revolution of all time would trace back 10,000 years ago to the Middle East, when people first noticed that new plants arise from seeds falling to the ground from other plants—a realization that led to the birth of agriculture.
 Before that observation, the human race had based its diet on fruits, nuts, tubers and occasional meats.
 People had to move to where their food happened to be, putting them at the mercy of events and making long-term settlements impossible.
 Once humans uncovered the secret of seeds, they quickly learned to domesticate crops, ultimately crossbreeding different grass plants to create such staple grains as wheat, rye and barley, which were nutritious, versatile, storable, and valuable for trade.
 For the first time, people were able to abandon the nomadic life and build cities.
 It is no coincidence that the first agricultural areas also became "cradles of civilization."
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.